falkowich/sadsloth_gvm_public/install-GVM-20_08-src-on-debian.md

 ```

 **Here be dragons**
-_This script breaks alot for me lately, so you can be forced to run `greenbone-scapdata-sync --type [and the type]` multiple times._
+_This script breaks alot for me lately, so you can be forced to run `greenbone-feed-sync --type [and the type]` multiple times._

 ### configure and install gsa